SikuliX/SikuliX-Docs/src/main/resources/docs/source/globals.rst

 Importing other Sikuli Scripts (reuse code and images)
 ------------------------------------------------------

-When getting more experienced with scripting or when you are used to structure your solutions into a modular system, you might want to have access to the related features of the programming environment - in this case the Python/Jython features of module support - for your scripts too.

-This is possible with Sikuli X:
+This is possible with SikuliX:

-* import other .sikuli in a way that is fully compatible with Python import
+* import other .sikuli in a way that is compatible with Python module import (no module structures)
 * import a python module structure including underlying Java classes from a jar-file, that is dynamically loaded using the function :py:func:`load(jar-file) <load>`
 * automatically access images contained in the imported .sikuli (no need to use :py:func:`setBundlePath`)

-**Note**: Currently a .skl cannot be imported.
-As a circumvention it is up to you to unzip the .skl on the fly (e.g. with gzip on the command line) to a place of your choice as .sikuli (e.g. temp directory) and import it from there.
+**Note**: .skl cannot be imported.
+But you might unzip the .skl to a .sikuli, which then can be imported.

 **The prerequisites**:

-* the directories/folders containing your .sikuli's you want to import have to be in ``sys.path`` (see below: Usage)
+* the folders containing your .sikuli's you want to import have to be in ``sys.path`` (see below: Usage)

 * Sikuli automatically finds other Sikuli scripts in the same directory, when they are imported